cnorling/norling.io/content/post/latex-resume/index.md

 I felt really good about the results, but over time as I would make modifications the pain points started to wear on me.
 I spoke to a coworker about his resume, and he said he wrote his in LaTeX.
 I didn't know much about LaTeX; I knew it was frequently used for academic papers and was developed as an easier way to express mathematical equations.

 My interest was piqued, and I decided to give it a shot.
-I looked on Overleaf for public LaTeX resumes, but I didn't see anything that really looked like what I wanted.
+He gave me a copy of his resume, and I scanned over it to try and learn LaTeX.
+I also looked on Overleaf for public LaTeX resumes, but I didn't see anything that really looked like what I wanted.
 I ended up writing my own from scratch!

 ## LaTeX Concepts